jsiegenthaler/homebridge-eosstb/README.md

 * UPC Switzerland: SVO9690
 Add the channelId and the channelName to channelNames in the config, and then the proper name will appear.

-## EOS Set-Top Box KeyEvent Commands
+## Set-Top Box KeyEvent Commands
 A collection of known key event commands that control the set-top box.
+You can use these to change the remote key mappings if you wish.
+Note that the standard Applye TV Remote is limited and does not provide buttons for all possible commands.

 * **MediaTopMenu**: Displays the top menu page (home page) on the TV, same as the **HOME** button on the set-top box remote